talon-one/talon_one.js/docs/ManagementApi.md

 > String exportEffects(applicationId, opts)

-Export triggered Effects to a CSV file
+Export triggered effects to CSV file

-Download a file with the triggered effects that match the given attributes.
+Download a file containing the triggered effects that match the given attributes.

 ### Example